Complexity Classification in Infinite-Domain Constraint Satisfaction: Classification

 Hence, by Theorem~\ref{thm:g-endos} it remains to consider the case where the endomorphisms of $\bB$ are generated by the automorphisms of $\bB$, that is, $\bB$ is a model-complete core (Theorem~\ref{thm:mc-core}).
-Let $\cG:=\Aut(\bB)$.
-By Theorem~\ref{thm:reducts} there are five possibilities for $\cG$.
-Suppose first that $\cG$ is the group of all permutations on $\mV$.
-Then by Corollary~\ref{cor:ecsp-preclass}, $\Pol(\bB)$ must contain contain all binary injections, and in particular $\cC$ contains, say, a balanced binary canonical injection operation of type $\maxi$.
+By Theorem~\ref{thm:reducts} there are five possibilities for $\End(\bB)$.
+Suppose first that $\bB$ is preserved by all permutations on $\mV$.
+Then by Corollary~\ref{cor:ecsp-preclass}, $\bB$ is preserved by all binary injections, and in particular $\bB$ is preserved by, say, a balanced binary canonical injection operation of type $\maxi$.

-We can therefore assume that $\cG$ does not contain all permutations.
-Next consider the case where $\cG$ is the group generated by the function $-\colon \mV \To \mV$ together with $\Aut((\mV;E))$.
-First note that the relation $P^{(3)}$ does not have a primitive positive definition in $\bB$, since in this case $(\{0,1\};\NAE)$ would have a primitive positive interpretation in $\bB$ by Proposition~\ref{prop:s-hard}, contradicting our assumptions via Theorem~\ref{thm:simulates-tame}.
-Since $-$ is in $\cG$, the relation $P^{(3)}$ consists of only one orbit of $\bB$, and hence is violated by an endomorphism of $\bB$.
-This is a contradiction since the function $-$ generates all endomorphisms, and preserves $P^{(3)}$.
-Now suppose that $\cG$ contains $\sw$ and is a proper subgroup of the full symmetric group.
-Then the relation $T$ has just one orbit in $\bB$, and since $T$ must be violated, it is also violated by an endomorphism, and hence also an automorphism of $\bB$.
-This is again a contradiction since the functions in $\cG$ preserve $T$.